Earle Page: Treasurer

 As Treasurer, Page formed a close working relationship with Bruce.
 Due to favourable economic conditions the government was able to abolish land tax, cut income tax, and establishment the national sinking fund that Page had campaigned on.
 The government also established an investment fund for the Council for Scientific and Industrial Research and sponsored the first national housing program.
 The final years of Page's treasurership were marked by the beginnings of an economic downturn.
 The budget went into deficit in 1927 and his 1929 budget speech referred to a "temporary financial depression".
 He was a strong believer in orthodox finance and conservative policies, as well as a "high protectionist" supporting tariff barriers to protect Australian rural industries.

 Page introduced a series of reforms to the Commonwealth Bank to enhance its central banking functions.
 In 1924, he announced that the government would place the Commonwealth Bank under an independent board, comprising a governor, the Treasury secretary, and representatives of industry.
 The same bill placed banknotes under the direct control of the bank, whereas previously it had been under a nominally independent Note Issue Board.
 Later reforms saw the establishment of a Rural Credits Department within the bank, the profits of which were partly hypothecated to agricultural research.
 In March 1925, cabinet decided to return Australia to the gold standard, which it had left during World War I. It delayed its announcement until the United Kingdom had decided it would do the same, which "disguised what was arguably Australia’s first explicit macroeconomic policy decision".

 In 1924, Bruce and Page established the Loan Council to coordinate public-sector borrowings between the state and federal governments.
 It was given constitutional force with an amendment passed in 1928.
 The government abolished the previous system of per-capita grants to states that had been implemented in 1911 and began introducing tied grants, initially for road building.
-It also announced a royal commission into a national insurance scheme chaired by Senator John Millen.
+It also established a royal commission into the proposed National Insurance scheme, chaired by Senator John Millen.
 Page was one of the chief supporters of the National Insurance Bill 1928, which would have provided "sickness, old age, disability and maternity benefits", as well as payments to orphans and a limited form of child endowment.
 It was to be paid for by compulsory contributions from workers and co-contributions from employers.
 The government took the policy to the 1928 Australian federal election but failed to pass the bill by the time of its defeat in 1929.

 As Treasurer, Page continued his professional medical practice.
 On 22 October 1924, he had to tell his best friend, Thomas Shorten Cole (1870–1957), the news that his wife Mary Ann Crane had just died on the operating table from complications of intestinal or stomach cancer, reputed by their daughter Dorothy May Cole to be "the worst day of his life".
 Due to a shortage of surgeons in Canberra, in 1928 Page performed an appendectomy on fellow MP Parker Moloney.